noi-techpark/infrastructure-v2/docs/camel.md

 There are two *Message Exchange Patterns* you can use in messaging.

-From there Enterprise Integration Patterns they are:
+According to the Enterprise Integration Patterns, they are:

 - Event Message (or one-way)

-- Request Reply
+- Request-Reply

-In Camel we have an org.apache.camel.ExchangePattern enumeration which can be configured on the exchangePattern property on the Message Exchange indicating if a message exchange is a one way Event Message (**InOnly**) or a Request Reply message exchange (**InOut**).
+In Camel, we have an org.apache.camel.ExchangePattern enumeration which can be configured on the exchangePattern property on the Message Exchange indicating if a message exchange is a one-way Event Message (**InOnly**) or a Request-Reply message exchange (**InOut**).

 More information in the [official documentation](https://camel.apache.org/manual/exchange-pattern.html).